shaharv/docs/wiki/Monorepo.md

   * Keep components in separate repos.
   * Create a workspace repo that pulls each repo into a fixed layout (via script, not submodule); builds the system as if it were a monorepo; tests system integration end-to-end.

+- **Infra and testing machines**
+  * Define the minimum and desired requirements for CI resources.
+There should be enough machines to support build and integration flows with reasonable service times.
+  * Consider the mix between Github actions and Jenkins jobs.